rafec/restock-hub/readme.md

 - Think about the transaction `totalValue` field, if its necessary or would be better to calculate at the program and not save it in the database;
 - In `transaction`, think about the `productId` field.
 Currently, only one product is being sent, but a transaction may have more than one product;
 - Need to think if `transactions` can be duplicated (exact same conditions for two different transactions);
-- Need to use `join/include` in the prisma queries to improve information display.
+- Need to use `join/include` in the prisma queries to improve information display;
+- Create tests for the services/controllers;
+- Maybe do an "error messages" class/file.